rishab-sharma/nidaan/README.md

 # arjuna_hackDTU
-An webapp for disease recognition and symptoms analysis
+A webapp for disease recognition and symptoms analysis